abbreviatedman/dangerroom/README.md

 ### Fonts and Terminals

 Please note that _some_ terminal/font combinations display this theme's symbols either cut off or at half their normal size.
-Consider experimenting with combining different fighting techniques if you want to hone your powers and survive in a superpowered world.
-And if you want good-looking emojis.
+Consider experimenting with combining different fighting techniques (terminals and fonts) if you want to hone your powers and survive in a superpowered world (have good-looking emojis).

 ### Better Vim Keybindings Experience